Abylkairkhan/AndroidMidterm/README.md

 ## Tasks

+1. Offer list is taken from `FakeService` object, which is actually a list of hardcoded `Offer` objects.
+Add a GET request using Retrofit to fetch offer list from [here](https://my-json-server.typicode.com/estharossa/android-avia-db/db).
-1. Offer list is displayed using Recycler View, but it uses not optimized method `notifyDataSetChanged()`.
+2. Offer list is displayed using Recycler View, but it uses not optimized method `notifyDataSetChanged()`.
 Add Diff.Util implementation for the recycler view
-2. Offer list is taken from `FakeService` object, which is actually a list of hardcoded `Offer` objects.
-Add a GET request using Retrofit to fetch offer list from [here](https://my-json-server.typicode.com/estharossa/android-avia-db/db)
 3. Add a functionality to sort offer list by **price, duration, departure time.**
 Hint: SortBottomSheetFragment.